JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 The above edge-case isn't really that informative for the main functionality that :func:`targets` provides.
 The more interesting behaviour can be seen for custom types and/or tuples.
-More specifically, if ``data`` is a ``Tuple``, then the convention is that the last element of the tuple contains the targets and the function is recursed once (and only once).
+More specifically, if the given data is a ``Tuple``, then the convention is that the last element of the tuple contains the targets and the function is recursed once (and only once).

 .. code-block:: jlcon